Greysia Polii: 2013–2015: First Grand Prix Gold, Super Series, and Asian Games champion

 In 2013, Polii started the season with Meiliana Jauhari, but was defeated in the initial round of Korea and Malaysia Open.
 Polii later paired with youngster Anggia Shitta Awanda, a silver medalist at the 2011 World Junior Championships.
 The Polii-Awanda partnership did not last long, with their best result in four tournaments being the quarter-finals of the New Zealand Open.
 In March, Polii was elected to serve a four-year term as a member of BWF Athletes' Commission to represent the needs and views of athletes to the BWF council and committees.

 In preparation for Indonesia's participation in the Sudirman Cup in Kuala Lumpur, Polii resumed her partnership with Nitya Krishinda Maheswari.
 In their first game back together in Kuala Lumpur, the pair managed to contribute one point for Indonesia against India.
 At the second tournament for Polii and Maheswari after four years separated, she finally won her first Grand Prix Gold title in the Thailand Open.
 She and Maheswari beat Japanese pair Yuriko Miki and Koharu Yonemoto in the final with the score of 21–7, 21–13.
 At the Super Series event, they later finished as semi-finalists in Singapore and the French Open; also quarter-finalists in Indonesia Open and China Masters.
 In the French Open, she and Maheswari beat the world number one and first seeded pairing from China, Wang Xiaoli and Yu Yang in a close rubber game, 21–17, 14–21, 23–21.
-In December, she won her third women's doubles silver medal at the Southeast Asian Games held in Myanmar.
+In December, she won her third women's doubles silver medal at the SEA Games held in Myanmar.